- SCU Home Page

 Introduced in June 2013, the Master of Science in Entrepreneurship is designed to produce graduates who:

-The MSE program is a 14-month, full-time degree program which equips the students with the business skills and practical experience to ready themselves for careers in start-ups, social enterprise, and new business development.
-Summer Bootcamp courses are shared with MS in Finance students.
-Most remaining program requirements are completed with classes that will also include students from the MBA and other MS programs.
+The MSE program is a 14-month, full-time degree program that equips students with the business skills and practical experience to ready themselves for careers in start-ups, social enterprise, and new business development.
+Most remaining program requirements are completed with classes that will also include students from the MBA and other M.S. programs.
 The MSE program is taught by the same faculty as the MBA program, and has the same Association to Advance Collegiate Schools of Business International (AACSB) accreditation.
 A new class begins each June.

 Admissions requirements for the MSE program are similar to those for the evening MBA program (please refer to the Admissions section, Chapter 3) with the following exceptions: